LeonGuertler/UnstableBaselines/docs/config/index.rst

 That way, youc an measure specifically the effect of the new strategy while leaving the rest of the configuration unchanged.

+You can find all default configuration files in the `unstable/config <https://www.openai.com>`_-folder.

 --------------------------------

 **unstable.config.grpo.yaml**